enr/please/README.markdown

 Tasks to know:

-	./gradlew eclipse

-To create Eclipse IDE files allowing you to import as "Existing Projects in Workspace" from directory modules/

 	./gradlew installApp      # will create please app in ./modules/cli/target/install/please/

 	./gradlew distZip		  # will create the distribution zip in ./modules/cli/target/distributions/

 	./gradlew uat			  # will build a local install and run user acceptance tests

+To create Eclipse IDE files allowing you to import as "Existing Projects in Workspace" from directory modules/:

+	./gradlew eclipse

 Special dirs for distribution: